slamora/brackets-wiki/How-to-Use-Brackets.md

 Brackets is built with HTML, CSS and JS, and currently runs as a desktop application in a thin native shell so that it can access your local files.
 It is not in a state to be used a general purpose editor just yet, but if you like living on the bleeding edge, you can find instructions on how to get Brackets running below.

-The latest "stable" builds can be downloaded from the [tagged releases page](https://github.com/adobe/brackets/tags).
-If you want to download and run the absolutely latest version of the code, you will have to pull it directly from GitHub.
+Currently, to get Brackets running you'll need to pull it directly from GitHub.
 There are two steps to this.
 First you must clone the [adobe/brackets-app](https://github.com/adobe/brackets-app/) repository, and then pull [brackets-app](https://github.com/adobe/brackets/) as a submodule.

 Here are the commands: